The Fine Thin Hair Dilemma Part 2

 So far my hair has really been behaving since the first post.
 It looks healthier, fuller, and even holds curl longer.
 There are a few products I’ve changed to get these results, but I totally believe the color gloss “My Secret Weapon” is the reason my hair density and texture are so much improved.

 These days my favorite shampoo is Head and Shoulders!
 It seems to remove debris very well, which adds body, and perks up my scalp.
-My favorite is the Volume Boost version if I can find it in stores.
-Get the conditioner too, it’s great!
-It is sold online and possibly in stores at Walmart.
-I also use the regular Apple version if I can’t find it.
+My favorite is the Supreme Detox & Hydrate Shampoo and Conditioner.
+They both work very well and do not dry out your scalp.

 On the days when I wear my hair toppers, I use Kristin Ess’s Deep Clean Clarifying Shampoo.
 It is the best clarifier I have ever used.
 It removes the build-up from root color spray and hairspray on my front hairline where the topper sits.
 It is not super drying like other cheaper clarifiers seem to be.
 I use a conditioner after.
 I love it!